 Another common type of capacitor is an electrolytic capacitor, which is a higher capacitance capacitor in a smaller package.
 In the bottom picture to the right, is a picture and an example of these types of capacitors.

-In the below picture, is an example of an ABIT VP6 motherboard with blown capacitors and one example of how a capacitor may fail.
+In the picture below, is an example of an ABIT VP6 motherboard with blown capacitors and one example of how a capacitor may fail.
 Blown capacitors can be replaced, but for most users replacing the motherboard is often the easiest solution.